SalimcanK/DefineX-practicum-finalcase/LoanApplication/README.md

 About
-===

 ---

 Spring Boot project developed for DefineX Java Spring Practicum by Patika.dev

 This is a backend service for Loan Application.
-There is also a simple frontend page for loan applications.
+There is also a simple frontend page for requesting a loan.

 **Technologies:**